Graph Transformers without Positional Encodings: Experiment Details

 \subsection{Hyperparameters}

-Due to a limited training budget we could not perform a large scale hyperparameter search and we mostly borrowed configurations from \citet{GRIT} and \citet{GraphGPS}, keeping in line with the parameter budgets, optimizer (AdamW with \(betas=(0.9, 0.99)\) and \(eps=1e-8\)) and learning rate schedule (warmup+cosine annealing) used therein.
-However, our experiments show that due to a very different attention mechanism, our method benefits from deeper models and lower dropout rates.
-Moreover, we found that Eigenformer requires far fewer number of epochs to converge than other models in the literature.
-More details are included in Table \ref{gnnbhp-table} and \ref{lrgbhp-table}.
+Due to a limited training budget we could not perform a large scale hyperparameter search and mostly borrowed configurations from \citet{GRIT} and \citet{GraphGPS}, keeping in line with the parameter budgets, optimizer (AdamW with \(betas=(0.9, 0.99)\) and \(eps=1e-8\)) and learning rate schedule (warmup+cosine annealing) used therein.
+Notably, due to the simple attention mechanism of \textsc{Eigenformer} (without feature attention), we could use deeper/wider models for training.
+Further details are included in Table \ref{gnnbhp-table} and \ref{lrgbhp-table} (SSR = Signed-square-root.
+For the notation A/B, A=metric without feature attention and B=metric with feature attention).